 Annual Oratorical Contest

-We have a new tool to help you prepare this year.
-Four movies, each of which breaks down a different aspect of great oratory.
-Thembi Duncan (a master from Ford's Theatre) and students at Oyster-Adams Bilingual School, take you through physical, verbal, and mental skills, as well as how to practice with others.
-Thanks to Ford's Theatre, the National Mall, the National Park Foundation, and Meridian Hill Productions for their help.
+The "Podium Points" videos series breaks down different aspects of great oratory.
+Thembi Duncan (a master from Ford's Theatre) and students from Oyster-Adams Bilingual School guide you through the physical, verbal, and mental skills of oratory, and give you tips on how to practice your oratory with others.
+Thanks to Ford's Theatre, the National Mall and Memorial Parks, the National Park Foundation, and Meridian Hill Productions for their help in producing these videos.

 On the big day, you will recite the speech on a stage in a small auditorium at the Frederick Douglass National Historic Site.
 The audience is usually made up of judges, other students, and their families.
 The atmosphere is friendly, exciting, and inspiring.